-The Stability Booklet shall developed in accordance with the provisions of Appendix 1 to the present Part.
+The Stability Booklet shall developed in accordance with the provisions of Appendix 1 to this Part.

-1.4.11.2 The Stability Booklet shall be compiled with regard to the ship's inclining test data.
+1.4.11.2 The Stability Booklet shall be developed in accordance with the ship's inclining test data.

-For ships where the inclining test may be substituted by the light-weight check in compliance with 1.5.2, to be used in the Booklet are the light-ship displacement and longitudinal centre of gravity derived from the light-weight check in conjunction with the light-ship vertical centre of gravity derived from the inclining test.
+For ships where the inclining test may be substituted by the light weight check in accordance with 1.5.2, the light ship displacement and longitudinal centre of gravity derived from the light weight check as well as the light ship vertical centre of gravity taken from the inclining test of the first ship of a series shall be used in the Booklet.